2004–05 Vyshcha Liha Reserves

 The 2004–05 Ukrainian Premier League Reserves season was an inaugural season of competition between reserve teams of Ukrainian Higher League clubs.
 The competition among reserve teams became the first official competition since fall of the Soviet Union and similar Soviet competitions in which Ukrainian clubs participated previously.
 The idea to revive such competitions was lingering for last couple of years (see, main article Ukrainian Premier League Reserves).

+Stadiums

+The following stadiums were regarded as home grounds: